Powder Snow

 Iwanai Cat Skiing offered some very nice frills.
 Firstly having the day lodge at the base was a huge bonus, as it was a comfortable place for morning orientation, lunch, and to utilise the bathroom facilities.
 Après ski drinks was a chance to celebrate the day with a shotski or sit quietly by the fire with a sake on the comfortable sofas.

 Coffee was provided on arrival, then hot doughnuts and coffee were on offer for morning tea.
-Lunch included the option to order anything from the cafeteria menu plus ice-cream for dessert.
+Lunch included the option to order anything from the cafeteria menu.
 It’s such a shame that the sushi lunch is no longer on offer, because despite wanting a Japanese experience, too many guests were reporting that they didn’t like fish!
 Snacks were also provided at the end of the day.
-The only thing really lacking was the provision of water during the day so BYO.

 Other frills included the transport to/from Niseko, and the option to rent powder skis on site.